UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 hundred thousand dollars.
 We raised two hundred and fifty thousand dollars\!
 We had room for four hundred people: we squeezed in four hundred fifty, and we had to turn away a hundred people.
 This was in Washington.
-It was extraordinary; it was absolutely extraordinary, and I am wildly, wildly proud of that, because a lot of people said it wouldn’t happen.
+It was extraor[dinary; it was absolutely extraordinary, and I am wildly, wildly proud of that, because a lot of people said it wouldn’t happen.